6-University Human Assets Promotion Program for Innovative Education and Research (6U-HAPPIER)

 - Nagoya University (School of Engineering)

-- Osaka University (School of Engineering, Schoold of Engineering Science)
+- Osaka University (School of Engineering, School of Engineering Science)

 - Kyushu University (School of Engineering, School of Information Science and Electrical Engineering)